 6.7.2.2 At the Phase I Interconnection Study Results Meeting, the Interconnection Customer should be prepared to discuss any desired modifications to the Interconnection Request.
 After the issuance of the final Phase I Interconnection Study, but no later than ten (10) Business Days following the Phase I Interconnection Study Results Meeting, the Interconnection Customer shall submit to the CAISO, in writing, modifications to any information provided in the Interconnection Request.
 The CAISO will forward the Interconnection Customer’s modification to the applicable Participating TO(s) within one (1) Business Day of receipt.

 Modifications permitted under this Section shall include specifically:

-(a) a decrease in the electrical output (MW) of the proposed project;
+(a) a decrease in the electrical output (MW) of the proposed project, through either (1) a decrease in Generating Facility Capacity or (2) a decrease in Interconnection Service (consistent with the process described in Section 3.1) accomplished by applying CAISO-approved limiting equipment;

 (b) modifying the technical parameters associated with the Generating Facility technology or the Generating Facility step-up transformer impedance characteristics;

 (c) modifying the interconnection configuration;

 (d) modifying the In-Service Date, Initial Synchronization Date, Trial Operation Date, and/or Commercial Operation Date that meets the criteria set forth in Section 3.5.1.4 and is acceptable to the applicable Participating TO(s) and the CAISO, such acceptance not to be unreasonably withheld;

-(e) change in Point of Interconnection as set forth in Section 6.7.2.1; and (f) change in Deliverability Status to Energy Only Deliverability Status, Partial Capacity Deliverability Status, or a lower fraction of Partial Capacity Deliverability Status.
+(e) change in Point of Interconnection as set forth in Section 6.7.2.1;

+(f) change in Deliverability Status to Energy Only Deliverability Status, Partial Capacity Deliverability Status, or a lower fraction of Partial Capacity Deliverability Status;

+(g) De minimis reductions in capacity pursuant to Section 7.5.13;

+(h) Permissible Technology Advancements consistent with Section 6.7.2.4.

 For any modification other than these, the Interconnection Customer must first request that the CAISO evaluate whether such modification is a Material Modification.
 In response to the Interconnection Customer's request, the CAISO, in coordination with the affected Participating TO(s) and, if applicable, any Affected System Operator, shall evaluate the proposed modifications prior to making them and the CAISO shall inform the Interconnection Customer in writing of whether the modifications would constitute a Material Modification.
 The CAISO may engage the services of the applicable Participating TO to assess the modification.
 Costs incurred by the Participating TO and CAISO (if any) shall be borne by the party making the request under Section 6.7.2, and such costs shall be included in any CAISO invoice for modification assessment activities.
 Any change to the Point of Interconnection, except for that specified by the CAISO in an Interconnection Study or otherwise allowed under this Section, shall constitute a Material Modification.
 The Interconnection Customer may then withdraw the proposed modification or proceed with a new Interconnection Request for such modification.